-User Notes: This indicator applies to soils with a very dark gray or black surface or near-surface layer that is less than 10 cm (4 inches) thick and is underlain by a layer in which organic matter has been differentially distributed within the soils by water movement (fig. 26).
+User Notes: This indicator applies to soils with a very dark gray or black surface or near-surface layer that is typically less than 10 cm (4 inches) thick but has no thickness requirement and is underlain by a layer in which organic matter has been differentially distributed within the soils by water movement (fig. 27).
 The mobilization and translocation of organic matter result in splotchy coated and uncoated soil.
+Observed without a hand lens, the masked sand particles appear to be closer to 100 percent masked with organic material when moist.
+Masked sand grains can disappear quickly if a soil has been drained or disturbed.

-Figure 26.-Indicator S8 (Polyvalue Below Surface).
+Figure 27.-Indicator S8, Polyvalue Below Surface.
 The diffuse splotchy pattern of black (value of 3 or less and chroma of 1 or less) and gray (value of 4 or more and chroma of 1 or less) below a black surface horizon is evidence of organic matter that has been mobilized and translocated.
-This soil also meets the requirements of indicator S5 (Sandy Redox).
+This soil also meets the requirements of indicator S5, Sandy Redox.

 S9.-Thin Dark Surface.
-For use in LRRs R, S, T, and U; for testing in LRRs K and L. A layer 5 cm (2 inches) or more thick, starting at a depth $\leq$ 15 cm (6 inches) from the soil surface, with value of 3 or less and chroma of 1 or less.
-At least 70 percent of the visible soil particles must be masked with organic material, viewed through a 10x or 15x hand lens.
-Observed without a hand lens, the particles appear to be close to 100 percent masked.
-This layer is underlain by a layer or layers with value of 4 or less and chroma of 1 or less to a depth of 30 cm (12 inches) or to the spodic horizon, whichever is less.
+For use in LRRs R, S, T, and U; for testing in LRRs K and L. A layer 5 cm (2 inches) or more thick, starting at a depth of 15 cm (6 inches) or less from the soil surface, with value of 3 or less and chroma of 1 or less.
+At least 70 percent of the visible soil particles must be masked with organic material when viewed through a 10x or 15x hand lens.
+This layer is underlain by a layer or layers with value of 4 or less and chroma of 1 or less to a depth of 30 cm or a spodic horizon.

-User Notes: This indicator applies to soils with a very dark gray or black near-surface layer that is at least 5 cm (2 inches) thick and is underlain by a layer in which organic matter has been carried downward by flowing water (fig. 27).
+User Notes: This indicator applies to soils with a very dark gray or black near-surface layer that is 5 cm (2 inches) or more thick and is underlain by a layer in which organic matter has been carried downward by flowing water (fig. 28).
 The mobilization and translocation of organic matter result in an even distribution of organic matter in the eluvial (E) horizon.
 The chroma of 1 or less is critical because it limits application of this indicator to only those soils that are depleted of iron.
 This indicator commonly occurs in hydric Spodosols, but a spodic horizon is not required.
+Observed without a hand lens, the masked sand particles appear to be closer to 100 percent masked with organic material when moist.
+Masked sand grains can disappear quickly if a soil has been drained or disturbed.

 S11.-High Chroma Sands.
-For use along shorelines and near shore regions of the Great Lakes in LRRs K and L. In coastal zones and dune-andswale complexes, a layer 5 cm (2 inches) or more thick starting at a depth $\leq$ 10 cm (4 inches) from the soil surface with chroma 4 or less and 2% or more distinct or prominent redox concentrations.
+For use along shorelines and near shore regions of the Great Lakes in LRRs K and L. In coastal zones and dune-and-swale complexes, a layer 5 cm (2 inches) or more thick starting at a depth of 10 cm (4 inches) or less from the soil surface with chroma of 4 or less and 2 percent or more distinct or prominent redox concentrations.